giprocida/Debezium-practical-examples/README.md

 In this example, we will set up two pipelines:

-* A pipeline where data is serialized in Avro format for efficient storage and schema evolution.
+* A pipeline where data is serialized in Avro format.
 * A pipeline where data is serialized in JSON or String format.